 She loves to run and can regularly be seen thundering through the countryside, whatever the weather.

-Her first novel, ‘The Safe Word’ was on the Amazon top bestseller’s list and has recently been followed up by the second in the series, ‘The Vault’.
-She posts weekly blog entries here and on numerous other websites.
+Her first novel, ‘The Safe Word’ was on the Amazon top bestseller’s list and has now been followed up by second and third books in the series, ‘The Vault’ and ‘The Cold Room’.